chrisfmontes/BCB546X_final_project/Paper/MAKAREVITCH-2015.md

 3. Our map had slightly different clustering of the genotypes (ie. B73 clustered more closely with Mo17 during heat stress compared to Oh43)

+You can find the figures in the figure directory.

 **Conclusions**

 **Things We Learned**